February 2014 ~ St Martin/St Maarten

 Quick math lessons.
 Rode with Elin to a dock across the lagoon in order to get a ride to swimming practice.
 Played at Discovery afterward and they gave us a ride back to our boat.

 I awoke late and immediately started on projects.
 Water line had a hairball causing the pump to run rough and for an annoyingly long time.
 Pippin was a bit distraught and getting underfoot every chance he got.

 Day 1239 ~ February 4th, 2014

 Rose a little earlier than yesterday.
 When Kalle and I ripped into the dinghy motor yesterday to see why it stopped working, I thought a fuel pump might do the trick.
-Discovery picked Lisa and Nina (Elin) up at 11am to get provisions and a new fuel pump.
+Discovery picked Lisa and Emma (Elin) up at 11am to get provisions and a new fuel pump.
 They have a beater car for getting around and Michelle was needing to restock their own boat.
 A Swedish couple forgot to bring back their keys from Sweden, so when they left in their boat they told Discovery that, if they can get it open and running, they could keep it for free.
 It's a bit of a rust bucket that rattles in many places, but it runs.
 For shopping, the only glitch is there's no trunk access so everything had to be piled in the back seat while still saving a little room for of the girls.
 After six grocery stores, the car was piled high with goods and scraping bottom at every driveway entry, but they did it.